joinpursuit/Pursuit-Core-Web/data_structures_&_algorithms/intro-to-problem-solving/lesson-notes/README.md

 - What's a non-technical problem that you might want to use a problem solving methodology for?

 - The first step of Polya's Problem Solving Technique is to "understand the problem."
-What would it look like to _not understand the problem?_
+What would it look like to _not understand the problem?_ i.e. - How do you solve a problem when you don't understand what the problem is?

 - Part of understanding the problem is identifying inputs and outputs.
 What are inputs and outputs?
 Why is it important to define them?